-Advances in nanotechnology, biotechnology and cyber technology are empowering individuals or criminal groups to target anyone, anywhere and increasingly on a large scale.
-The era of "omniviolence" opens up.
+Advances in nanotechnology, biotechnology and cyber technology are making it possible for individuals or criminal groups to target anyone, anywhere and on an increasingly large scale.
+The era of "omniviolence" opens.

-In The Future of Violence, Benjamin Wittes e Gabriella Blum discuss a disturbing hypothetical scenario.
-A single criminal in Nigeria, "home to a great deal of spam and fraudulent activity online," tricks women and teens into downloading malware that allows them to monitor and record their activity for blackmail purposes.
+In The Future of Violence, Benjamin Wittes e Gabriella Blum they discuss a disturbing hypothetical scenario.
+A single criminal in Nigeria, “home to a large amount of spamming and fraudulent activity online,” tricks women and teenagers into downloading malware that allows him to monitor and record their activity, for blackmail.

 The true story that inspired the book involved a California man who the FBI eventually captured and sent to prison for 6 years.
 He doesn't end up like this everywhere, however.
-Many countries, as Wittes and Blum note, "They have neither the will nor the means to monitor cybercrime, prosecute criminals or extradite suspects to their home countries."
+Many countries, as Wittes and Blum note, “They have neither the will nor the means to monitor cybercrime, prosecute criminals, or extradite suspects to their countries of origin.”

-The political scientist Daniel Deudney it has a word for what can be: "omnivolence".
+The political scientist Daniel Deudney has a word for what can result: “omniviolence.”
 Examples?
 The computer scientist Stuart Russell made one very clear.

 Many deaths, little effort

 Imagine a small group of criminals in the age of omniviolence.
-A very, very small quadcopter drone, just 2,5 centimeters (1 inch) in diameter can carry a one or two gram charge.
-A one-gram explosive charge can pierce even a sheet into nine millimeters of steel, and presumably pierce someone's head.
+A very, very small quadcopter drone, just 2,5 centimeters (1 inch) in diameter, can carry a charge of one or two grams.
+A one-gram explosive charge can pierce even a sheet of nine millimeters of steel, and presumably pierce someone's head.
 Three million drones like this (ordered from a Chinese manufacturer) easily find space in an articulated bus.

 With three trucks you can attack a city of 10 million inhabitants: and to carry out a small holocaust it is enough for 5-10% of these weapons to hit the target.